Sanford Health: Sports facilities

-The Sanford Fieldhouse, in Sioux Falls, South Dakota, houses 85,000 square feet of indoor sport fields.
+The Sanford Fieldhouse in Sioux Falls, South Dakota, houses 85,000 square feet of indoor sports fields.
 There are also batting cages, indoor tracks, and other workout equipment.
 The Sanford Pentagon, also in Sioux Falls, houses nine basketball courts.
-Both these buildings were designed with sustainability and building efficiency in mind.
-Sanford Health worked with JLG Architects on both of them.
+Both of these buildings were designed with sustainability and building efficiency in mind.
+Sanford Health worked with JLG Architects on them.

 Trauma centers

 Sanford Health has many emergency trauma centers across the Midwest.
-In Sioux Falls, the Sanford USD Medical Center is a board-certified Level II Trauma Center, along with a Level II Pediatric Trauma center.
+In Sioux Falls, the Sanford USD Medical Center is a board-certified Level I Trauma Center, along with a Level II Pediatric Trauma center.
 Sanford also has Level II centers in North Dakota and Aberdeen, South Dakota.

-In April 2018, Sanford Health's Fargo medical center was designated as a Level I Adult Trauma Center, the only Level I facility between Minneapolis, Seattle, Omaha, and Denver, and the only one in the Dakotas.
+In April 2018, Sanford Health's Fargo medical center was designated as a Level I Adult Trauma Center.

 Sponsorships

 Sanford is a major sponsor of the Summit League, an NCAA Division I athletic conference whose membership now includes all of the four largest universities in the Dakotas plus one in Nebraska.
-The conference moved its headquarters in 2018 to a Sanford-owned office complex in Sioux Falls at the company's invitation.
+At the company's invitation, the conference moved its headquarters in 2018 to a Sanford-owned office complex in Sioux Falls.
 Also in that year, regional media reported that Sanford-tied boosters of Augustana University, also located in Sioux Falls, were making a serious attempt to move the school's athletic program from NCAA Division II to the Summit League.

 The company also sponsors Sanford MMA (now Kill Cliff FC) as a secondary sponsor.